ctruong0615/LOL25GOLD/README.md

 **Test Statistic:** Mean difference between team gold at 10 min for teams who won first dragon and lost first dragon.

 **Significance Level:** 0.05

+We chose to do a one-sided hypothesis test because it is expected that the team that got the firstdragon is ahead in the game, and therefore has more gold.
+Because we are doing a one-sided test, we are using Mean difference as our test statistic.

 After performing our hypothesis test, we obtain a p-value of 0.0, which means we reject the null hypothesis in favor of the alternative hypothesis.
 We conclude that team gold at 10 minutes when teams win first drake is **not** the same as a team's gold when they lose first dragon, which can suggest that knowing how to play around the early dragon spawns can drastically favor the odds of winning for a team seeing how they can earn more gold and become stronger than their opponents.